-PREREQUISITE: PREVIOUS EXPERIENCE IN A SCHOOL BAND PROGRAM
+LENGTH 36 WEEKS PREREQUISITE: PREVIOUS EXPERIENCE IN A SCHOOL BAND PROGRAM day.

-The marching band performs at all football games, as well as several festivals and parades throughout northern Ohio.
-The band begins its rehearsal during the summer and the majority of the work for the season is learned during that time as well as evening rehearsals (once a week) outside of the school day.
 All of these rehearsals and performances are mandatory.
 Marching band does not prevent anyone from participating in fall sports or extracurricular activities.
 The advisors resolve conflicts between band events and extracurricular activities.
+After marching band is over, students are split into two concert bands: Symphonic Band and Wind Ensemble.
+Each student is required to audition for placement into these bands at the end of the marching band season.
+Symphonic Band and Wind Ensemble performs publicly at least two to three times during the remaining 3 quarters.
 Students are required to have the appropriate instrument and additional necessary materials in order to rehearse and perform.
-The student will provide most of these materials; however, music will be made available, and those students who use school-owned instruments will be provided an instrument for a yearly fee of \$100.
-Only students in grade 9 and above will take this
+The student will provide most of these materials; however, music will be provided.
+Students who use school-owned instruments will be provided an instrument for a yearly rental fee of \$50.00.